andycamguy/Structure-a-website/README.md

 # Structure-a-website
-This is demon day of week 1 onboarding
+This is demo day of week 1 onboarding